This article was updated on August 27th, 2023

 As with everything else, location affects pricing – and if you live in a small town in a rural area, chances are most things are going to be less expensive than if you live in a big metropolitan area.

-The size/weight of your dog also affects pricing because a bigger dog requires a larger dose of drugs.
+The size/weight of your dog also affects pricing because a bigger dog requires a larger dose of drugs, and cremation is more expensive for larger dogs.

 So, you’ve decided that it’s the right time to put your dog to sleep, and you’ve decided where, and how, you would like it done.

-But there’s now once last decision to make – what do you want to happen to your dog’s body once his spirit has left it.
+But there’s now one last decision to make – what do you want to happen to your dog’s body once his spirit has left it.

 The options are the same as those for people… burial or cremation.
 Your veterinarian should be able to help you with both of these.

-You’ll need to know about city ordinances which apply to at-home burials of pets, and also the location of pet-cemeteries or crematoriums.
+You’ll need to know about city ordinances that apply to at-home burials of pets, and also the location of pet-cemeteries or crematoriums.

 You may want to have your dog’s ashes returned to you, usually in a decorative urn or box.